When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 • Pterygium (growth on the cornea).

-Many of these afflictions result from a lifetime of exposure to sunlight, so it’s important to reduce a baby’s risk as much as possible, right from the start.
+Many of these afflictions result from a lifetime of exposure to sunlight.
+Therefore, it is important to reduce a baby’s risk as much as possible, right from the start.

-Babies’ eyes are extra vulnerable to UV light.
-In an adult eye, pupils constrict in bright light to reduce the light that enters.
-There are also pigments in the iris that filter UV light.
-But in babies, these pigments aren’t fully developed, so it’s important to use UV-filtering sunglasses to prevent damage (2).
+Babies have eyes that are extra vulnerable to UV light.
+In an adult eye, pupils constrict in bright light to reduce the amount of light entering the retina.
+Pigments in the adult iris also filter UV light.
+In babies, these pigments are not fully developed, so you must use UV-filtering sunglasses to prevent damage (2).

 When Should Baby Wear Sunglasses?

-Anytime you feel that you need sunglasses, your child should be wearing them, too.
-This is not just in summer — sunny days happen in wintertime too, and even cloudy days can feel “bright.”
+Anytime you feel the need for sunglasses, your child should be wearing them too.
+This applies beyond summer; sunny winter days can be damaging due to reflection off snow, and even cloudy days can have high UV indices.

-If you have a very young child and they’re in a stroller with a shade or blanket cover, they likely won’t need them.
-Small babies will close their eyes if they’re uncomfortable, and the sunshade probably gives sufficient protection.
+If you have a very young child in a stroller with a shade or blanket cover, they likely do not need glasses.
+Small babies will close their eyes if they are uncomfortable, and a sunshade usually provides sufficient protection.

 To get your little one accustomed to sunglasses, put them on when they are in the bright sun.
 Don’t start in the house where it will make everything look too dark.
 Your baby will get used to wearing them outside, where they provide the most relief.